benjchand/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+It is the language and order of language that gives meaning to code and allows developers to understand one another.

 2. Name two big differences between `display: block;` and `display: inline;`.

 Block lines items vertically by creating a new line break, and takes up all horizontal space.
 Inline orders items horizontally and does not create a new line break, and does not take all horizontal space.